 When You Feel Like You've Tried Everything But Your Social Problems Still Aren't Improving

-When faced with difficult goals it's very natural to fall into some of the pitfalls I describe below.
+When faced with difficult goals it's very natural to fall into some of these pitfalls.
 It happens to everyone.
 I want to emphasize that none of the points below are meant to come across as an attack on anyone's self-discipline or self-awareness.

 Your goals may be unrealistic

-Your progress may be perfectly fine, and you may just feel unnecessarily frustrated because you're expecting too much, too soon.
-When people try to improve in some areas they can be driven by an end result that's not all that realistic.
-A socially awkward college freshman may have fantasies of reading a few Secret Tips and becoming the most popular person on campus, and having friends and women fall all over him.
-A shy person who practices starting conversations may expect everyone they chat to respond super positively to them, even though that's impossible.
-A skinny weightlifter may falsely think he's capable of gaining the body of a steroid and growth hormone enhanced professional bodybuilder in six months.
-With pie in the sky goals like that, it would be easy for anyone to get down over their seeming lack of progress, even while they may be well on their way to hitting more reasonable milestones.
+Your progress may be perfectly fine and you may just feel unnecessarily frustrated because you're expecting too much, too soon.
+When people try to improve in some areas they can be driven by a goal that's not very realistic.
+A socially awkward college freshman may have fantasies of reading a few Secret Tips and becoming the most popular guy on campus, and having friends and women fall all over him.
+A shy woman who practices starting conversations may expect everyone to respond super positively to her, even though that's impossible.
+A lanky weightlifter may think he's capable of gaining the body of a steroid and growth hormone-enhanced professional bodybuilder in six months.
+With pie in the sky goals like that it would be easy for anyone to get down over their seeming lack of progress, even though they may be well on their way to hitting more reasonable milestones.

 You may have technically tried everything, but haven't stuck with any approach long enough to see results

-Many issues that people struggle with have an effective, unglamorous solution already in place.
+Many issues that people struggle with already have an effective, unglamorous solution.
 It's just that making it work requires consistency, discipline, and the formation of healthy new habits.
 The hard part isn't knowing what to do.
-It's being able to stick with it for months or years on end.
-If you're not fully committed to making it work, it's easy to lose motivation and go looking for a magic pill.
+It's being able to repeat it for months or years on end.
+If you're not fully committed to making it work it's easy to lose motivation and go looking for a magic pill.

 A social skills example would be getting more comfortable with situations that make you nervous.
 You have to put in the time to face your fears and slowly get used to them.
-It can take some time, and it can be quite draining and uncomfortable.
+It can take a while, and the process isn't always fun.
 If someone's not 100% keen on making that kind of change, it will be easy for them to flit around and look for something easier.

-You haven't really tried everything and the right approach is still out there
+You haven't truly tried everything and the right approach is still out there

-This seems simple, but sometimes people feel like they've tried everything, but they really haven't and the effective solution is still waiting to be found.
-Depending on the field, it can sometimes be easy to get sidetracked and end up chasing a bunch of dead ends.
-For example, a man who's trying to lose weight may be introduced to the field by fluffy fitness magazines and waste a year trying a bunch of trendy diets and gimmicky supplements before being introduced to more solid information.
-In regards to your social issues and this site, the answer may be here, just in an article you haven't seen yet.
-Or it may lie in another resource, since I can't claim this site is able to cover every individualized social problem that's out there.
+This seems simple, but sometimes people feel like they've tried everything, but they really haven't, and the effective solution is still waiting to be found.
+Depending on the field, it can sometimes be easy to get sidetracked and end up chasing a bunch of dead ends, especially as a beginner who doesn't know any better.
+For example, someone who's trying to lose weight may be introduced to the field by fluffy fitness websites and waste a year trying a bunch of trendy diets and gimmicky supplements before finding better information.
+When people try to improve their social skills they may pursue quick fixes or only focus on nitty gritty conversation tactics, and overlook other options like reducing their insecurities.

 You may have a blind spot